IP and Entrepreneurship Language for Grant Applications

 How does the tech transfer office manage inventions?

-CTV’s efforts are backed by more than 40 full-time staff, including 10 Technology Licensing Officers (TLOs), and an additional 30+ graduate student interns (CTV Fellows), providing broad support to the Columbia community and other stakeholders with marketing, legal (patents, contracts, etc.), business startup help, and administrative tasks.
+CTV’s efforts are backed by more than 40 full-time staff, including eight Technology Licensing Officers (TLOs), and an additional 30+ graduate student interns (CTV Fellows), providing broad support to the Columbia community and other stakeholders with marketing, legal (patents, contracts, etc.), business startup help, and administrative tasks.
 CTV also runs an Executive-in-Residence program, which brings seasoned industry executives, serial entrepreneurs, and investors to campus to support faculty and student entrepreneurial activities.
 For more information visit: http://techventures.columbia.edu/about-ctv/ctv-executives-residence

 Each new invention reported to Columbia Technology Ventures is assigned to a TLO who coordinates all aspects of evaluating, patenting, marketing, and licensing of an invention.
 Each invention is evaluated for commercial potential and patentability.
 This assessment process is performed by CTV along with patent counsel.